 - EkhartYoga members: Guided relaxation for stress, anxiety and a good night’s sleep – with Andrew Wrenn

-– meaning ‘peace’ – often chanted three times in class.
+– meaning ‘peace’ – sometimes chanted in class.

 – part of the pelvis – the two bony protrusions on the underside of the buttocks that are most easily felt when sitting on a hard surface.